PoignardAzur/poignardazur.github.io/_posts/2022-02-23-rust-unsized-vars-analysis.md

 }
 ```

-might look like this at various points in memory:
+might look like this at various points in time:

 ![Stack space schema](/assets/unsized_locals_schema_1.drawio.svg){:class="img-responsive"}